danomatika/Visual/README.md

 DESCRIPTION
 -----------

-**NOTE: Currently under upgrade to new ofxGLEditor and ofxLua (swig branch), not working yet."

 This is basically a more advanced version of [rc-visual](https://github.com/danomatika/rc-visual) built for the [robotcowboy: Onward to Mars](http://robotcowboy.com/onwardtomars) project.

 A current OSX build can be found at: <http://docs.danomatika.com/Visual.app.zip>